Roshani108/linux_assistant/README.md

-# 🌟 Roshani Assist - Cross-Platform Linux CLI Tool
+# 🌟 Cross-Platform Linux CLI Tool

 A smart terminal-based assistant built in Python that helps users with: